TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Evaluation

-\leavevmode \\ \textbf{Fine-tune all layers (FTAL)} Fine-tune all layer is a common fine tuning technique to either boost the performance of a pre-trained model on the task using new data.
-To evaluate the robustness of \name versus a FTAL removal technique, we performed two experiments: with MNIST and with CIFAR10.
-First, we trained the multi-layer perceptron model on 40,000 MNIST instances for 100 epochs, watermarked it using the \textbf{text}-watermark with $\gamma = 9\times10^{-2}$ and then performed FTAL using the remaining 10,000 MNIST instances for another 100 epochs.
-Then, we trained the VGG-16 model on 40,000 CIFAR10 instances for 100 epochs, watermarked it using the \textbf{image}-watermark with $\gamma = 9\times10^{-2}$ and then performed FTAL using the remaining 10,000 CIFAR10 instances for another 100 epochs.
+\leavevmode \\ \textbf{Fine-tune all layers (FTAL).} Fine-tune all layer is a common fine-tuning technique to boost the performance of a pre-trained model on the task using new data.
+To evaluate the robustness of \name after an FTAL procedure, we performed two experiments: with MNIST and with CIFAR10.
+First, we trained the multi-layer perceptron model on 40,000 MNIST instances for 100 epochs, watermarked it using the \textbf{text}-watermark with $\gamma = 9\times10^{-4}$ and then performed FTAL using the remaining 10,000 MNIST instances for another 100 epochs.
+Then, we trained the VGG-11 model on 40,000 CIFAR10 instances for 100 epochs, watermarked it using the \textbf{image}-watermark with $\gamma = 9\times10^{-4}$ and then performed FTAL using the remaining 10,000 CIFAR10 instances for another 100 epochs.